AmauryAstek/CookAdam/.github/ISSUE_TEMPLATE/user-story-request.md

 ---
-name: Feature request
+name: User Story request
-about: Suggest an idea for this project
+about: Suggest a functionnality for this feature
-title: "[FEATURE]"
+title: "[USER STORY]"
-labels: Feature
+labels: User Story
 assignees: ''

 ---